stephens999/stat45800-2015/notes/instructor-notes.md

 * Class 1
 	* Set up chalk website (done)
-	* email students to bring a laptop to class
+	* email students to bring a laptop to class (done)
 	* send out a survey to see if people can make Thursday night for dinner
 	* make a list of to-do items for students